The Real Cost Of Selling On Etsy: Etsy Fees, Pricing, & Offsite Ads Explained

 The 8 Types Of Etsy Fees All Businesses Need To Know

-In addition to the monthly subscription listed above, Etsy sellers must juggle a variety of other fees charged by the platform.
-Etsy has a rather complicated fee structure, and it’s worth taking a look at their legal terms and policies to really get a grasp on all the nitty-gritty elements of how taxes may or may not apply to fees in your region.
+In addition to the monthly subscription listed above, Etsy sellers must juggle a variety of other fees the platform charges.
+Etsy has a rather complicated fee structure, and it’s worth taking a look at their legal terms and policies to get a grasp on all the nitty-gritty elements of how taxes may or may not apply to fees in your region.
 For more digestible information on Etsy’s many different fees, take a look below.

-Etsy charges a $0.20 listing fee for each item you put up to sell on their platform.
+Etsy charges a $0.20 listing fee for each item you put up to sell on the platform.

-Listings expire after four months, when you’ll have to pay the listing fee again to renew.
+Listings expire after four months when you must pay the listing fee again to renew.
+Listings may be set to renew automatically.

 Etsy’s transaction fee (not to be confused with their payment processing fee) is a fee that Etsy charges to cover the cost of using their platform.
 Etsy’s transaction fee is 5% of the price you charge for your product, including the cost of product customization and gift wrapping.